chandru-python/Automatic-Emotion-Classification-from-Human-Speech-Signals/README.md

 ## 📌 Overview

 This project implements a real-time voice emotion detection system using deep learning.
-It captures speech from a microphone, processes the audio signal, and predicts the speaker’s emotional state using a pre-trained HuBERT model.
-A simple Tkinter GUI displays detected emotions and confidence levels interactively.
+It captures speech from a microphone, processes audio signals, and predicts the speaker’s emotional state using a pre-trained HuBERT model.
+The system runs offline and provides interactive results through a graphical interface.

-The system works offline and demonstrates practical applications of speech emotion recognition in human–computer interaction.
+It demonstrates the practical use of speech emotion recognition in human–computer interaction and intelligent user analysis.

 ---